serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 ### Blue/Green Deployments

-Yet another deployment pattern in use is the **blue/green** deployments.
-The blue/green deployment pattern is very similar to canary deployments, but instead of gating user traffic, two separate identical environments are used in parallel to mitigate risks of introducing new software versions.
-One environment is used for go-live and the other is used for staging new changes.
+Yet another deployment pattern in use is the **blue/green** deployment.
+The blue/green deployment pattern is very similar to canary deployments—but instead of gating user traffic, two separate identical environments are used in parallel to mitigate risks of introducing new software versions.

+One environment is used for go-live, and the other is used for staging new changes.
 The workflow dictates switching environments back and forth between staging and live.

 ![Blue/Green deployment flow](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/cicd/blue-green-deployment.gif)

-**Figure 11: Blue/Green deployment flow**
+*Figure 11: Blue/Green deployment flow*

 Here are the details of the flow: